 - About halfway through Manifest Destiny, the Watcher has Miguel and Captain America gather all of Earth's surviving heroes for a final battle.
 Among them was the Punisher 2099, despite being, you know, dead for several years by that point.

 - The aforementioned death happened in 2099 AD Apocalypse (see also Dropped a Bridge on Him below) which had Continuity Snarls of its own.
 The Punisher 2099 is suddenly back on Earth, while his own last issue (which came out the month before) had him in deep space.
 Hulk 2099 in turn had his appearance radically altered in his last issue, and is back to his old appearance without explanation.
 Fan Wank has pointed out that both of these characters had previously established doppelgangers, which might explain this.

 - Manifest Destiny also explained that the Solar System was enveloped in a bubble of cosmic energy which formed a nigh indestructible barrier put there by aliens to isolate Earth from the rest of the galaxy.
 Conflicting with this is that several different alien species had previously shown up in various 2099 titles.

 - Peter David retconned all the above after he returned to the series in 2014.

-- A retro-active one; Daredevil 2099 was established to be Samuel Fisk, The Kingpin's grandson, but Fisk's only known descendant (his son Richard) is murdered in the Daredevil several years later.
+- Daredevil 2099 was established to be Samuel Fisk, The Kingpin's grandson (originally in 2004's Marvel Knights 2099, and later in the alternate timelines of the 2016 Spider-Man 2099 series) but Fisk's only known descendant (his son Richard) was murdered in Daredevil in 2002.

 - Corrupt Corporate Executive: They more or less run the world in 2099.